Post-Op Hair Transplant Guide

 Pimples in the transplanted area during the first three months which will usually disappear naturally.

 Redness in the donor area that may persist for some weeks or months depending on your healing time.

-Numbness or discomfort in the donor area during the first few weeks.
+There may be numbness or discomfort in the donor area during the first couple of months.